RobotLocomotion/drake-external-examples/drake_cmake_installed/src/particles/README.md

 ### Caveats

-Feel free to emulate the system framework part of this demo program, but be aware that this is using the soon-to-be deprecated rigid body and custom sdf parser which will be replaced by the multi-body API and the officially upgraded SDF parser from OSRC.
+Feel free to emulate the system framework part of this demo program, but be aware that this is using the soon-to-be deprecated rigid body and custom SDF parser which will be replaced by the multi-body API and the officially upgraded SDF parser from OSRC.